Storytime.

 What’s more, Google Meet being available online makes onboarding your current students and incoming students easier as they can just be provided with a link; they wouldn’t have to deal with downloading anything.

-So, How do I Onboard a New Student?
+So, How Do I Onboard a New Student?

-Now you know that orientations are replaced with more effective onboarding processes, that the pandemic changed a lot, and that you can use different tools to keep up with the effects of the pandemic on education.
+Now you know that orientations are replaced with more effective onboarding processes, that the pandemic has changed a lot, and that you can use different tools to keep up with the effects of the pandemic on education.

 But how do you put all that into action?